Rajs1235/LavaInternship/README.md

-# Resume Portal
+# AI Resume Portal

 ## Overview

-Resume Portal is a comprehensive web application designed to streamline the entire hiring pipeline, from job posting to final candidate review.
+AI Resume Portal is a comprehensive web application designed to streamline the entire hiring pipeline, from job posting to final candidate review.
 The system leverages a powerful suite of AWS services to automate resume submission, analysis, storage, and collaborative decision-making, while also keeping past candidates engaged with new opportunities.

 ## Team